 The reasoning behind this step is important.
-If you always praise your dog and give treats when they sit in front of you, your pup will naturally start to associate being in front of you with good things happening.
-This policy will not work when walking them on a leash.
+If you always praise your dog and give treats when she sits in front of you, your pup will naturally start to associate being in front of you with good things happening.
+This policy will not work when walking her on a leash.

 Dogs are intelligent and quickly learn to associate being in a certain position, like in front of you, with good things, such as food, praise, and treats.
 This can easily become a big problem during dog walks, as your dog will naturally gravitate towards being in front of you.

 Fortunately, as a trainer and owner, you can take advantage of how easily puppies learn.
-All you have to do is teach your dog that goods things happen when they stay next to you, rather than in front of you.
+All you have to do is teach your dog that goods things happen when she stays next to you, rather than in front of you.
 This is establishing “The Treat Zone.”

 Here’s how to do this:

-- When your puppy comes to you, move around so when they sit, they’ll end up beside you, not in front of you.
+- When your puppy comes to you, move around so when she sits, she’ll end up beside you, not in front of you.

-- When this happens, look down at your puppy while praising them and giving them treats.
+- When this happens, look down at your puppy while praising her and giving her treats.

-- After a while, your pup will feel like a superstar whenever they sit by you, so they’ll want to do it as much as possible.
+- After a while, your pup will feel like a superstar whenever she sits by you, so she’ll want to do it as much as possible.

 - In case your puppy starts to sit a bit out of position from “The Treat Zone,” gently lure it into position by holding a treat over and a bit in front of the head until your dog sits just right.
 At this stage, give your dog the treat and lots of praise.